Durante94/Tesi/README.md

 passwd root
 ```
 Then repeat the first command
+## Kubernetes install
+- Debian OS:
+    ```
+    snap install kubectl --classic
+    ```
+- Fedora OS:
+    ```
+    sudo dnf install kubectl
+    ```
 ## Installing k0s
-k0s is a tool that help the user with the deploy of kubernetes objects
+k0s is a lightweight, certified, and all-inclusive Kubernetes distribution that help the user with the deploy of kubernetes objects
 ```
 curl -sSLf https://get.k0s.sh | sudo sh
 ```
-Create a cofniguration for k0s that use calico as a dns resolver
+Create a configuration for k0s that use calico as a dns resolver
 ```
 cd /etc/k0s/;
 touch k0s.yaml;